pckv/pcbot/docs/blacklist.rst

 .. py:data:: id

-`str` |-| channel or server id.
+`str` |-| channel or guild id.

 **default**: ``null``

-The id is **required** when creating a dataset for a server or a channel.
-The id can be obtained in discord by enabling developer mode in settings, and selecting **Copy** |_| **ID** in the right-click context menu of the server or channel.
+The id is **required** when creating a dataset for a guild or a channel.
+The id can be obtained in discord by enabling developer mode in settings, and selecting **Copy** |_| **ID** in the right-click context menu of the guild or channel.

 .. code-block:: json